FitSpark™ daily training guide

 The Fitspark watch face includes the following views for different training categories:

 PROGRAM WATCH FACE: If you have an active Running Program in Polar Flow your FitSpark suggestions are based on the Running Program training targets.

-Tap the FitSpark watch face to see the most suitable workout for you based on your training history and fitness level.
-Tap the suggested workout to see detailed breakdown of the workout or tap More to see other optional workout suggestions.
-Swipe up to see the exercises included in the workout (strength and supportive workouts) and tap the individual exercise to see detailed instructions on how to perform the exercise.
-Tap Start to select the training target.
-Tap the sport profile to start the training target.
+Press OK in the Fitspark watch face to view the workout suggestions.
+The most suitable workout for you based on your training history and fitness level is shown first.
+Scroll down to see other optional workout suggestions.
+Choose a workout suggestion by pressing OK to see detailed breakdown of the workout.
+Scroll down to see the exercises included in the workout (strength and supportive workouts) and choose an individual exercise for detailed instructions on how to perform the exercise.
+Scroll to Start and press OK to choose the training target and then choose the sport profile to start the training target.